 The Customer

-Our customer, The Scottish Courts & Tribunals Service (SCTS), is a public body that upholds the justice system in Scotland.
+Our customer, The Scottish Courts & Tribunals Service (SCTS), is a public body whose purpose is to support the justice system in Scotland.
 Edinburgh High Court is situated in the heart of Edinburgh’s Old Town, just off the Royal Mile.

 The Challenge